liamLatour/DaphnieMaton/README.md

 ## Getting Started

-- [Download](https://github.com/liamLatour/DaphnieMaton/archive/master.zip) the repo and unzip it
+- [Download](https://github.com/liamLatour/DaphnieMaton/archive/master.zip) the repository and unzip it
 - Find and click on the file "DaphnieMaton.exe"
 - Read the help messages to get started
 - Change the designed path to suit your needs